jethornton/flexgui/docs_flex/source/tools.rst

 Manual Tool Change Option
 -------------------------

-Manual Tool Change requires at least the following HAL code in the main hal file if not using the builtin Flex Manual Tool Change above.
+The HAL Manual Tool Change requires at least the following HAL code in the main hal file if not using the builtin Flex Manual Tool Change above.
 ::

 	# manual tool change